bemasc/modern-http-proxies/draft-schwartz-httpbis-connect-tcp.md

 ~~~
 {: title="Templated TCP proxy example in HTTP/2"}

-## Use of 100 (Continue)
+# Additional Connection Setup Behaviors

+This section discusses some behaviors that are permitted or recommended in order to enhance the performance or functionality of connection setup.

+## Latency optimizations

+When using this specification in HTTP/2 or HTTP/3, clients MAY start sending TCP stream content without waiting for an HTTP response.
+Proxies MUST buffer this "false start" content until the TCP stream becomes writable, and discard it if the TCP connection fails.
+(This "false start" behavior is not permitted in HTTP/1.1 because it would prevent reuse of the connection after an error response such as 407 (Proxy Authentication Required).)

+Servers that host a proxy under this specification MAY offer support for TLS early data in accordance with {{!RFC8470}}.
+Clients MAY send "connect-tcp" requests in early data, and MAY include "false start" content in early data (in HTTP/2 and HTTP/3).
+Proxies MAY accept, reject, or delay processing of this early data.
+For example, a proxy with limited anti-replay defenses might choose to perform DNS resolution of the `target_host` when a request arrives in early data, but delay the TCP connection until the TLS handshake completes.

+## Conveying metadata

-This protocol is compatible with the use of an "Expect: 100-continue" request header ({{?RFC9110, Section 10.1.1}}) in any HTTP version.
-The "100 Continue" response confirms receipt of a request at the proxy without waiting for the proxy-destination TCP handshake to succeed or fail.
-This may be particularly helpful when the destination host is not responding, as TCP handshakes can hang for several minutes before failing.
+This specification supports the "Expect: 100-continue" request header ({{?RFC9110, Section 10.1.1}}) in any HTTP version.
+The "100 (Continue)" status code confirms receipt of a request at the proxy without waiting for the proxy-destination TCP handshake to succeed or fail.
+This might be particularly helpful when the destination host is not responding, as TCP handshakes can hang for several minutes before failing.
+Implementation of "100 (Continue)" support is OPTIONAL for clients and REQUIRED for proxies.

+Proxies implementing this specification SHOULD include a Proxy-Status response header {{!RFC9209}} in any success or failure response (i.e., status codes 101, 2XX, 4XX, or 5XX) to support advanced client behaviors and diagnostics.
+In HTTP/2 or HTTP/3, proxies MAY additionally send a Proxy-Status trailer in the event of an unclean shutdown.

 # Applicability